HopeYouHaveANiceDay/Practice_Build-REST-APIs-in-.NET-9/README.md

 ✅ Project Summary: REST API with SQL Server Integration on macOS

-I completed a project to build a REST API with full CRUD operations using .NET 9, based on YouTube tutorials.
+build a REST API with full CRUD operations using .NET 9, based on YouTube tutorials.
 I used VS Code, whereas the YouTube video used Visual Studio.
 Also, while the original tutorial followed a Windows-based setup, I adapted the workflow for my MacBook environment by using Docker to run SQL Server and Azure Data Studio for database management.
 Some project files have been uploaded, and a screenshot was captured showing the output of Azure Data Studio running on macOS.
 Thanks.